vmodamio/serial_keyboard/host/README.md

 1) Compile it as kernel module
 2) Compress it with zstd newtonkbd.ko to get the newtonkbd.ko.zst
 3) Move it to /usr/lib/modules/($uname -r)/kernel/drivers/input/keyboard/
+4) Then run: sudo depmod  (if the module is new, to recreate the module dependency list.

 Note: connecting the keyboard MCU through the USB is easy, as it will appear